High Life Highland News

 • High Life Highland is a registered Scottish charity and company limited by guarantee.
 Set up in 2011 and an arm’s length external organisation (ALEO) wholly owned by The Highland Council it is the largest charity and third sector provider in the Highlands of Scotland.

-• High Life Highland operates 7 services: archives, countryside rangers, leisure facilities, libraries, museums and galleries, music development and sports.
-These services attract many millions of local, national and international visitors every year across all services both in person and virtual visits.
+• High Life Highland operates 8 services: archives, community venues, sport and physical activity, countryside rangers, leisure facilities, libraries, music development and visitor attractions.
+These services attract many millions of local, national and international visitors every year across all services, both in person and virtual visits.

-• The charity’s Chief Executive is Steve Walsh (@HLHCEO).
+• The charity’s Chief Executive is Steve Walsh.
 The charity board is chaired by Michael Golding.
 The trading board is chaired by Michael Boylan.
-The charity operates over four directorates: Director of Inverness Castle and Events – Fiona Hampton; Director of Sport, Leisure & Safeguarding – James Martin (@HLHDirectorSLS); Director of Culture and Learning – John West; Director of Corporate Performance – Douglas Wilby.
+The executive team includes: Director of Community, Leisure and Sport – James Martin; Director of Culture and Learning – John West; Director of Strategy and Performance – Douglas Wilby.

-• High Life Highland works with many partners (local, regional, and national) to deliver services and activities and make life better for the residents and communities of the Highlands (often to those individuals/families most in need).
+• High Life Highland works with many partners (local, regional, and national) to deliver services and activities, making life better for the residents and communities of the Highlands (often to those individuals/families most in need).

 • In addition to the funding received from The Highland Council for the delivery of public services on behalf of the local authority, the majority of the charity’s earned income comes from customer/member income.